nocalhost/nocalhost.github.io/docs/config/config-dev-devcontainer.md

 title: devContainer
 ---

-# Develop Container
+# Development Container

 Before entering the development mode (`DevMode`), Nocalhost will use the development image (`DevImage`) to start a new container in the specified POD.
-This container is called `Develop Container （DevContainer）`
+This container is called `Development Container（DevContainer）`

 You can use the [Nocalhost Standard DevImage](https://github.com/nocalhost/dev-container) provided by us or customize by yourself.